Mersock/aws-eks-fluxcd-demo/README.md

 ## Getting started

 This repository demonstrates how to install and configure FluxCD to deploy an application on an EKS cluster by pulling images from ECR.

-Follow these steps!
+!Important If you want to practice by follow these steps please create new repository.

 ## Prerequisite
  - Gitlab personal access token require permission scope to grants complete read/write access to the API.